ghzuo/EscalKNM/README.md

 ## Citation

-If you use PyEMMA in scientific work, please cite:
+If you use EscalKNM in scientific work, please cite:

 - Zhenyu Wang, Xin Zhou and Guanghong Zuo, “EspcTM: Kinetic Transition Network based on Trajectory Mapping in Effective Energy Rescaling Space” Frontiers in Molecular Biosciences, 7, 589718, 2020